sumhungyee/telegram_ai_gptq/README.md

   3. After creating the telegram bot, BotFather will provide an API token.
 Note down the token provided by BotFather.

 #### Step 6
 Adjust and fill in the parameters in `main_settings.ini`!
 Fill in your API token for telegram and your bot's handle.
 Decrease or increase the value under your GPU's VRAM (and make sure to give around 3-4GB of buffer).
 For example, a Nvidia RTX 3060 GPU has 16GB of VRAM.
-Adjust the `max memory` parameter under `firstgpu` to about 12GB.
+Adjust the `max memory` parameter under `firstgpu` (currently 4GB in the image below) to about 12GB.

 ![image](https://github.com/sumhungyee/telegram_ai/assets/113227987/a9fc37a6-16b3-4589-9b08-66d29ea9f991)